geek-kb/k8s_security/docs/best_practices/monitoring_logging_and_runtime_security/trivy.md

 It is an **open-source tool** maintained by **Aqua Security**, with a strong community and extensive documentation.

+> **CKS v1.34 Update:** Trivy has been updated with **enhanced SBOM scanning capabilities** including native support for VEX (Vulnerability Exploitability eXchange) documents, improved CycloneDX and SPDX generation, and integration with Kubernetes v1.34 Pod-Level Resources metadata.

 Trivy supports scanning for:

 - OS packages and software dependencies
 - Misconfigurations in Dockerfiles, Kubernetes manifests, Terraform, and more
 - Sensitive information like secrets embedded in files
-- SBOM (Software Bill of Materials) generation
+- **SBOM (Software Bill of Materials) generation with VEX support**
+- **VEX document validation and consumption**
-- Kubernetes cluster scanning (runtime)
+- Kubernetes cluster scanning (runtime) with enhanced resource awareness
+- **Supply chain artifact verification with Sigstore integration**

 ---